Matthias Dévay

-Mátyás Biró, also known as Matthias Dévai Biro (b.
-Déva c.1500– d.
-Debrecen 1547), was a Protestant Reformer who has been called the "Luther of Hungary".
+Mátyás Biró, also known as Matthias Dévai Biro (c.
+1500 in Déva – 1547 in Debrecen), was a Protestant Reformer who has been called the "Luther of Hungary".

 Life

 Dévai was born in Déva in Transylvania in eastern Hungary around 1500.
 He was later called "Devai" or "Dévay" because he was from Déva.
 He may have studied with Simon Grynaeus, the first Hungarian proponent of the Protestant Reformation, at Buda.
 The University of Cracow listed him as a student there in 1523.
 After two years of study, he was ordained as a priest and monk in the Roman Catholic Church.

 Sometime between 1527 and 1529, Dévay became a supporter of the Protestant Reformation, and in 1529, he traveled to the University of Wittenberg to study under Martin Luther and Philip Melanchthon.
 As Luther's student, Dévay lived in Luther's house, a common practice in those days.
 The house and the student rooms are preserved in Wittenberg.

 He returned to Buda by 1531, becoming the minister of a Protestant congregation.
 Protestant ideas were able to flourish in Hungary at this time because there had been a general breakdown in church discipline after virtually all Hungarian bishops were killed at the Battle of Mohács (1526) and the Kingdom of Hungary in general was in disarray.
 During his time in Buda, Dévay wrote a work denouncing prayer to saints.
 He also published 52 propositions explaining the Protestant position.
 Biro convinced members of the Batthyány and Bocskay families to support the Reformation.
 The Hungarian Reformation under Biro's leadership came to resemble the position later known as Calvinism.
-Hungarian Protestants came to distinguish between their faith, which they called Magyar hit (Hungarian faith), from what they called Nemes hit (German faith) (i.e. Lutheranism).
+Hungarian Protestants came to distinguish between their faith, which they called magyar hit (Hungarian faith), from what they called német hit (German faith) (i.e. Lutheranism).